-British Gas Homecare packages are a popular way of ensuring your boiler gets serviced.
-Here, we take a closer look at the HomeCare® range from the UK’s biggest energy supplier: British Gas
+British Gas provides a popular way of protection for your boiler, heating, electrics, plumbing and drains.
+Here, we take a closer look at the HomeCare range from the UK’s biggest energy supplier: British Gas.

 Boiler maintenance is one of the key issues facing homeowners today, particularly with so many properties across the UK containing older models that need regular servicing.
 There is nothing worse, particularly in the winter months, than having a boiler on the blink.

-Here we take a look at the HomeCare® line of boiler cover from British Gas, and what you should be aware of.
+Here we take a look at the HomeCare line of cover from British Gas.

-What is included within the British Gas HomeCare® Packages?
+What is included within the British Gas HomeCare One to Four Products?

-British Gas' HomeCare® range of central heating and boiler cover provides ongoing maintenance, servicing and cover for breakdown or repairs.
-With over 6,000 Gas Safe-registered engineers and a 24/7 customer helpline, you can rest assure that you're in safe hands when it comes to repairs.
-British Gas can also cover faulty electrics, blocked drains and plumbing repairs.
+British Gas’ HomeCare One to Four products for gas central heating and boilers provides ongoing maintenance, servicing and cover for breakdown or repairs.
+With over 6,000 Gas Safe registered engineers and a 24/7 customer helpline, you can rest assure that you will be in safe hands when it comes to repairs.
+With an annual boiler service included as standard, within the HomeCare range, British Gas can also cover electrics, drains and plumbing.

-HomeCare® offers a range of products, so the level of care, extent of coverage, and therefore the price, will vary according to your needs.
-Products are available individually, in any combination or as a HomeCare® package.
+HomeCare offers a range of products, so the level of care and extent of coverage, and price, will vary according to your needs.

-There are four packages providing alternative levels of products and service: British Gas Homecare 100™, British Gas HomeCare 200™, British Gas HomeCare 300™ and British Gas HomeCare 400™.
+There are four products providing differing levels of covers: HomeCare One, HomeCare Two, HomeCare Three and HomeCare Four.
 You’ll find all the choices available to you in the table below.

-British Gas Homecare 100™ and British Gas HomeCare® 200™
+British Gas Homecare One and British Gas HomeCare Two

-British Gas HomeCare 100™ is the basic Homecare package, providing cover for your boiler and controls.
-Whereas HomeCare 200™ also covers repairs to your central heating including radiators, pipework, and hot water cylinder.
+HomeCare One is the basic HomeCare product, providing cover for your gas boiler and controls, whereas HomeCare Two provides cover for your boiler and controls but also covers repairs to your central heating including radiators, pipework and hot water cylinder.

-The prices are fixed for the first year and unlimited boiler call outs every year are included in all HomeCare® packages.
+The prices are fixed for the first year and unlimited boiler call outs every year are included.
 Be advised; your breakdown history will be taken into account in determing your price next year.

-British Gas HomeCare® 300™ and British Gas HomeCare® 400™
+British Gas HomeCare Three and British Gas HomeCare Four

-British Gas Homecare 300™ includes cover for your boiler & controls, central heating and plumbing & drains; this will include repairs to leaking hot and cold water pipes and the water supply pipe within the boundary of your property.
-Also included is the unblocking and repairing of drains and waster pipes to restore flow.
+British Gas Homecare Three includes cover for your gas boiler and controls, central heating, plumbing and drains; this will include repairs to leaking hot and cold water pipes and the water supply pipe within the boundary of your property.
+Also included is the unblocking and repairing of drains and waste pipes to restore flow.

-The most comprehensive package offered by British Gas is HomeCare 400™ which offers cover for your boiler & controls, central heating, plumbing & drains in additiona to home electrical cover.
+offers all the benefits of HomeCare Three plus Home Electrics.
 This will include repairs to your electrical wiring and fixtures in your home and outbuildings, fuse-boards and broken, damaged or faulty electrical fittings.

 Do you need boiler cover?